Lake Anna Striper Fishing Lessons

 - Cold weather – (A suggestion) Nitrile (or similar) disposable rubber gloves provides a water barrier reducing wind-chill to hands

-- Although Class A is not a fishing trip, clients will be practicing the deployment of hook and line into the water.
+- Although this Class is not a fishing trip, clients will be practicing the deployment of hook and line into the water.
 Legally speaking, this is fishing.
 Therefore, you are required by law to be licensed.
+However, kids under the age of 16 are not required to get a fishing license.

 - Please obtain your VA fishing license well in advance of your scheduled class.
 Waiting until the last minute might involve missing your class if the computers are down.